 Six Dining Options

 In addition to the Club Lounge, The Ritz-Carlton, Beijing is home to six other restaurants and lounges covering a wide variety of tastes.
-The Lounge is designed like an English country home serves as a light all-day menu in addition to afternoon tea.
+The Lounge is designed like an English country home and serves as a light all-day menu in addition to afternoon tea.
 Those who adore large, international hotel buffets should plan to dine at Aroma.
 And, yes, it’s possible to take an Italian culinary journey while in Beijing at Barolo.

 Yu, the signature Chinese restaurant, has seven private dining rooms and a tea master.
 It’s also where the girls took a dumpling making class where Yu chefs taught them various folds and techniques.
 We’ve never rolled our own dumpling wrapper so it was a treat to learn and take a peek inside the restaurant kitchen where the action happens.